 Does the anti-fatigue mat surface balance shock attenuation (absorb energy) and resilience (return energy)?

-However, too much absorption may create the same sensation as standing in sand, which may absorb shock but is very uncomfortable as a working surface.
+This is where the sand comes in.
+Too much absorption, may create the same sensation as standing in sand, which may absorb shock, but is very uncomfortable as a working surface.

-The unique SmartCells Technology provides a unique, optimized balance between force attenuation (absorption) and resilience (rebound).
-When weight/force (energy) is applied to the SmartCells structures, they act like springs which cushion impact forces, without bottoming out.
-That energy is “held” as the pressure remains, then is returned as the stored energy lessoned or removed (shifting weight, walking, etc.), as the SmartCells structures actively rebound (push back like a spring), effectively providing absorption and resilience at the same time.
-When combined with optimized compressibility, correct bottoming-out height, balancing stability and instability and having a surface that is responsive to worker movements (as discussed in earlier blogs), can effectively reduce fatigue associated with standing for long periods of time.
+Biomechanically engineered, the unique SmartCells Cushioning Technology provides an optimized balance between force attenuation (absorption) and resilience (rebound).
+When weight/force (energy) is applied to the SmartCells, they act like springs which cushion impact forces, without bottoming out.
+That energy is “held” as the pressure remains, then is returned as the stored energy is lessened or removed (shifting weight, walking, etc.).
+In the final phase, the SmartCells actively rebound (push back like a spring), effectively providing absorption and resilience at the same time.

 SmartCells Cushioning technology: It’s not how the mat feels, it’s how YOU feel.